Svanteberg/Virtual-EEG-electrodes/Environments/README.md

 # Environments

 The code has been tested on several computers and their respective environment are provided in the yml-files.
+All computers use Ubuntu.

+If you are unsuccessful using one environment, try another.
+When trying to use the environments on other computers than these four, we have had problems in some instances, and environment 3 and 4 have had the highest success rate (probably because computer 3 and 4 are newer and therefore may have later versions of some packages).

 ### Computer 1